Noviat/account_ebics/account_ebics/README.rst

 EBICS Functional Error:
 EBICS_NO_DOWNLOAD_DATA_AVAILABLE (code: 90005)

-A detailled explanation of the codes can be found on http://www.ebics.org.
+A detailed explanation of the codes can be found on http://www.ebics.org.
 You can also find this information in the doc folder of this module (file EBICS_Annex1_ReturnCodes).

 |